harness/developer-hub/docs/software-supply-chain-assurance/slsa/generate-slsa.md

 ## Prepare a pipeline

 To generate SLSA Provenance in Harness, you need a pipeline with a [CI (build) stage](/docs/continuous-integration/use-ci/prep-ci-pipeline-components).
+Additionally, you must use the [Build and Push to Docker Registry step](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md) to build and push your image.
+Support for other [Build and Push steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact.md) is coming soon.

 ## Generate a key pair